Ensuring a Future & African News

 Victor Matoro is a wood designer and finisher based in Dar-Es-Salaam.
 A sole trader, Victor has created a small business over the last seven years working to provide good quality wooden tableware from sustainable rsesources.
 Victor works from home where he designs new products for the tourist industry.
 Much of his work is also purchased by local expatriates in Dar-Es-Salaam.
 Working to specific orders, Victor employs four wood carvers on a contractual basis.

-Wonder Welders are based in Dar-es-Salaam, Tanzania, and is the focus of a unique venture established in 2004.
+Wonder Workshop are based in Dar-es-Salaam, Tanzania, and is the focus of a unique venture established in 2004.
 The company employs 40 employees of which 32 are disabled.
 Many of these have been fully trained in the use of welding equipment.
 This has been combined with a proactive campaign in recycling metal to produce imaginative and creative works of art, for both interior and exterior parts of the home.
-More recently production of recycled paper and glass products have been introduced to expand the range of items sold by Wonder Welders.
-Soap is also now being produced at Wonder Welders.
+More recently production of recycled paper and glass products have been introduced to expand the range of items sold by Wonder Workshop.
+Soap is also being produced at Wonder Workshop.

 The company is based at Livingstone, Zambia, immediately adjacent to the 'Mosi-oa-Tunya' or Victoria Falls, one of the seven natural wonders of the world.
 They have three retail shops and a workshop in Livingstone and have recently opened a store in Lusaka.